alberttheprince/NorthYankton/README.md

 **Huge Note:** North Yankton is **NOT COMPLETE** There are many holes, low-resolution textures, broken models, invisible walls and the chance for players to fall off of North Yankton.
 This was released with the hope that people with more experience working with maps/IPLs would start working on fixes for the map.

-Thank you to Stan (https://github.com/tom-osborne) and Manason (https://github.com/Manason/), and the QBox community for their assistance on making this a reality.
+Thank you to Stan (https://github.com/tom-osborne) and Manason (https://github.com/Manason/), and the QBox community (https://github.com/Qbox-project) for their assistance on making this a reality.

-If you would like to release any map/ipl fixes for this, please contact me on my Discord: noornahas (PrinceAlbert).

 Thank you to Re1ease for the standalone teleportation code used in the initial release of North Yankton Enabled (https://github.com/Re1ease/r1-teleport)